Missing BARC scientist found in Vijayawada | Law-Order

 Concerned with his disappearance, his superior T K Bose lodged a missing complaint at the Yelwal police station based on which police registered a case.
 The reason behind his strange disappearance from Mysuru and emergence at Vijayawada is not known.

-"We have to investigate how he disappeared from here," the police officer said.PTI GMS SS PTI PTI.
+"We have to investigate how he disappeared from here," the police official said.PTI GMS SS PTI PTI PTI PTI.

 - READ MORE ON: